 Too many APPS.
 Too little time to master them.
 I’ve struggled with this issue before.

 Here (read me) and here and here and here:).
 I decided to consult with some members of what Howard Gardiner referred to as the “APP Generation”.
-Here is what several of them told me are “must-have” apps for college/university students.
+Here is what several of my other student assistants told me over the past couple of years are “must-have” apps for college/university students.

 Tia writes :

 As a college student, having access to multiple apps on my smart phone helps make me a more efficient learner by staying organized.
 The apps I use academically are Gmail, Safari, Notepad, and Calendar.
 Each of these apps helps me stay on top of all my homework with the heavy course load I have this semester.
 I use my Gmail frequently on my smart phone because it is faster to check my email from here rather than logging on to my laptop and waiting for the slow Carroll wifi to start up.
 Instead of a five to seven minute process, I can have my email checked within seconds of opening the app.
 When I am not able to use my laptop, the Safari app is very convenient when I need to Google a quick question I have.
 Also, I use the Notepad app when I do not have a pencil or my agenda book to write down my assignments or meetings I have with my professors.
 This helps me to remain organized and on top of all my assignments, especially now with a month left in the semester.
 Lastly, I use the Calendar app to put in important dates such as exam dates, final exam dates, or study sessions for a certain course.
 All of these keep me organized, and I always have them in the palm of my hand.